rust-lang/book/src/ch13-01-closures.md

 }
 ```

-This is a contrived, convoluted way (that doesn't work) to try and count the
+This is a contrived, convoluted way (that doesn’t work) to try and count the
 number of times `sort_by_key` gets called when sorting `list`.
 This code
-attempts to do this counting by pushing `value`, a `String` from the closure's
+attempts to do this counting by pushing `value`, a `String` from the closure’s
 environment, into the `sort_operations` vector.
 The closure captures `value`
 then moves `value` out of the closure by transferring ownership of `value` to
 the `sort_operations` vector.
 This closure can be called once; trying to call
-it a second time wouldn't work because `value` would no longer be in the
+it a second time wouldn’t work because `value` would no longer be in the
 environment to be pushed into `sort_operations` again!
 Therefore, this closure
 only implements `FnOnce`.
 When we try to compile this code, we get this error
-that `value` can't be moved out of the closure because the closure must
+that `value` can’t be moved out of the closure because the closure must
 implement `FnMut`:

 ```console